BitMine Immersion Technologies

 “The company is well positioned in 2026 and we look forward to commencing ETH staking with our MAVAN, or Made in America Validator Network, in early calendar 2026,” said Thomas “Tom” Lee, Chairman of BitMine.

-BitMine selected three top staking providers for a focused pilot to test capabilities as we advance and scale our own dedicated staking infrastructure, Made-in-America Validator Network (MAVAN).
+BitMine selected three top staking providers for a focused pilot, testing capabilities as it advanced and scaled its own dedicated staking infrastructure: the Made-in-America Validator Network (MAVAN).

 VIII.
 Leadership Transition: Chi Tsang Takes the Helm